No passwords, No popups, No AI, No cost:

 A. I have personally used sprayable phosphoric acid to cut through the coffee-colored tarnish on a 100+ year old solid brass bed.
 This worked great.
 Then I found a muriatic acid product that was a "synthetic" type without all of the dangers and I flooded the bed with it.

-Yes, it did leave streaks which I was able to remove with either "000" steel wool [affil link on Amazon] or an "extra-fine" padded sanding block.
+Yes, it did leave streaks which I was able to remove with either "000" this on eBay or Amazon [affil links] or an "extra-fine" padded sanding block.
 This produced a "wonderful" brushed satin finish which I liked over the garishness of polished brass.
-I was also able to achieve the same result with my Dremel [on eBay or Amazon] and the #512 sanding puff (purple in color and about a 380 grit).
+I was also able to achieve the same result with my Dremel this on eBay or Amazon [affil links] and the #512 sanding puff (purple in color and about a 380 grit).
 You could rub each section as you finish it to prevent tarnishing.

 Melissa Fox